davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.calc/index.md

 - Your calculator will need to maintain its current value.
 While we won't have a display like a normal calculator, a `Calculator` object will still need to remember its current value so that it knows what to do when we add to the current value, subtract from it, etc. For this homework, assume that you'll only be working with integer values.
 Define a new field at the top of the class that will hold the calculator's value.
 Make sure you give the field a meaningful name so the rest of your code is easier to read.

 - Define two constructors: The first should initialize the current value to be zero, and needs no parameters.
 A constructor that requires no inputs is known as the default constructor.
-The second should take a single integer argument, and set the calculator's initial value to the specified value.
+The second should take a single integer input, and set the calculator's initial value to the specified value.

 - Implement an getter (accessor) method called `getValue()` that returns the calculator's current value.